popphp/pop-kettle/README.md

 The `pop-kettle` component comes automatically installed when you install the full Pop PHP Framework.
 You should see the `kettle` script in the main project directory.
-However, if that is not the case and you need to install it manually, you can place a copy of the `kettle` script from the `vendor/popphp/pop-kettle/kettle` location in the main project folder (adjacent to the `vendor` folder):
+However, if that is not the case, and you need to install it manually, you can place a copy of the `kettle` script from the `vendor/popphp/pop-kettle/kettle` location in the main project folder (adjacent to the `vendor` folder):